 I

-Prior to commencing preparation of working drawings (final engineering and architectural). the builder or homeowner shall submit to the Design Review Committee preliminary plans to assme conceptual acceptability; two copies of the plans shall be submitted to the office of the Home owner·s Association.
+Prior to commencing preparation of working drawings (final engineering and architectural). the builder or homeowner shall submit to the Design Review Committee preliminary plans to conceptual acceptability; two copies of the plans shall be submitted to the office of the Homeowners Association.
 Preliminary plans shall include:

 A site development plan showing proposed building location, and driveway location, any proposed change in existing topography, existing trees of 4" or greater in caliper and proposed retaining walls.